Find all of your notifications in one place

 If you don't see notifications for a specific app

-To get notifications, you need to be connected to a Wi-Fi or cellular network.
-If you’re not getting notifications for a specific app, try these steps:
+To get notifications, connect to a Wi-Fi or cellular network.
+If you don't get notifications for a specific app, try these steps:

 - Make sure that the app supports notifications.
 Go to Settings > Notifications, select the app, and make sure that Notifications are turned on.

-- Make sure that you’re signed in to your Apple ID on your iOS device.
+- Make sure that you’re signed in to your Apple ID.
 Go to Settings > iTunes & App Stores and enter your Apple ID and password.

 - Make sure that Do Not Disturb is turned off.
 Go to Settings > Do Not Disturb and turn it off.
 Or swipe up from the bottom of the screen to open Control Center and tap .

 - If you’ve recently installed an app or restored from a backup, open the app to start getting notifications.